dsc-courses/dsc80-2023-fa/syllabus.md

 - Providing code, exam questions, or solutions to any other student in the course
 - Splitting up project questions with your pair programming partner and each working on different questions
 - Collaborating with others on exams
-- **(new) Using AI code generation tools, such as GitHub Copilot and ChatGPT, to write any of your code**

 The following activities are examples of appropriate collaboration and are allowed in DSC 80 (not an exhaustive list):

+- **(new) Using AI code generation tools, such as GitHub Copilot and ChatGPT, to help write your code**
 - Discussing the general approach to solving labs or projects
 - Talking about problem-solving strategies or issues you ran into and how you solved them
 - Discussing the answers to exams with other students who have already taken the exam after the exam is complete
 - Using code provided in class, by the textbook or any other assigned reading or video, with attribution
 - Google searching for documentation on Python or `pandas`
 - Working together with other students on assignments without copying or sharing answers
 - Posting a question about your approach to a problem on Ed, without sharing your code

 ### How can I be sure that my actions are NOT considered cheating?

 The best way to avoid problems is by using your best judgement and remembering to act with Honesty, Trust, Fairness, Respect, Responsibility, and Courage.
 Here are some suggestions for completing your work:

 - Don't look at or discuss the details of another student's code for an assignment you are working on, and don't let another student look at your code.
 - Don't start with someone else's code and make changes to it, or in any way share code with other students.
 - If you are talking to another student about an assignment, don't take notes, and wait an hour afterward before you write any code.